MSNBC host Joy Reid targets Crist with anti-gay comments in old blog posts

 Mediate reported it was able to retrieve the posts from Reid’s blog, which no longer exists, through an online archiving service.

-“Miss Charle, Miss, Charlie, Stop pretending, brother,” Reid wrote in a 2007 post, according to the media outlet.
+“Miss Charlie, Miss Charlie, Stop pretending, brother,” Reid wrote in a 2007 post, according to the media outlet.
 “It’s okay that you don’t go for the ladies."

 In another, the AM Joy host wrote, “Now that he’s married to a girl, Charlie Crist is being sought out for all KINDS of good stuff… [The GOP] are wooing Miss Charlie to run.”